 Why is my sponsored segment not working?

 If your sponsored segment is not working, we recommend checking that your sponsored segment abides by our guidelines.

-If the segment in question is an ad not using Anchor Sponsorships, please make sure you are accurately marking it as an ad.
+If the segment in question is not an Ambassador ad, please make sure you are accurately marking it as an ad.
 Instructions can be found here.